purinpurin/Durian/README.md

   </a>
 </p>

-**Durian** is a userscript which detects Zawgyi texts in a webpage and convert them into Unicode compatible texts so that Unicode users can read texts written with Zawgyi.
+**Durian** is a userscript which detects Zawgyi texts in a webpage and convert them into Unicode compatible texts so that users who do not have Zawgyi or ZawDecode fonts can read texts written with Zawgyi.

 ## Installation